voges/calq/README.md

 ### Decompression

-To perform the decompression of the file ``file.sam.cip``, the CALQ decoder requires the alignment information, namely the mapping positions, the CIGAR strings, and the reference sequence name(s).
+To perform the decompression of the file ``file.sam.cip`` the CALQ decoder requires the alignment information, namely the mapping positions, the CIGAR strings, and the reference sequence name(s).
 This information can be passed to the CALQ decoder with the argument ``-s file.sam``.
 The switch ``-d`` invokes the decoder.

     cip -d -s file.sam file.sam.cip

 The reconstructed quality values are written to the file ``file.sam.cip.qual``.

-Finally, a SAM file containing the reconstructed quality values can be produced with the Python script ``replace_qual_sam.py``.
-This and other supplementary scripts can be found at https://github.com/voges/htstools.
+Finally, a SAM file containing the reconstructed quality values can be produced with the Python script ``replace_qual_sam.py`` which is located in the ``scripts`` folder.

 ## Continuous integration